cjrpriest/aws-static-site-gcp-build-template/README.md

 ### Google Cryptographic Keys / Key Management Service

 In order to manage secrets, the Google Key Management Service is used.
-This enables us to encrypt sensitive information, and
+This enables us to encrypt sensitive information, and then include it in build scripts and repos etc

-TODO (AWS & GCS creds)

 ### Google Cloud Storage